-We don't often get ''earworms'' but did back in 2016.
+We don't often get ''earworms'' but did back in 2016 and do all over again every time hearing a new version.
 The piece that became one was 'Blue Bolero' heard live.
 The artist, Abdullah Ibrahim (above: photo via Gearbox on Bandcamp).
 And now a later 2020 version of 'Blue Bolero' recorded in Germany from upcoming album Solotude is streaming.

 Nobody does stately grandeur and a sense of momentousness better than Ibrahim.
 How the earworm happened was hearing Ibrahim at London's Barbican.
 So on that occasion a man came on to the stage, touched the piano and left.
 Moments later, that touch completed a smile of recognition as we in the audience having momentarily sat in darkness saw what he did, the surprise in his eyes, and gently laughed at the ritual.
 Ibrahim, above, then came on and approached the Fazioli, its castors gleaming.
 Dressed in black, his clothes loose and comfortable-looking, his hair grey, mien dignified, began to play.